fluffy/ietf/snowflake/draft-jennings-dispatch-snowflake.md

 (aggressive vs passive) and tightly coupled symmetric checklists validation.

-As a precursor to connectivity establishment,  the protocol assumes that there exists a dedicated backchannel that a Receiver Agent uses to invoke operations on the Sender Agent to trigger test for connectivity or perform updates for the same as the session progresses.
+As a precursor to connectivity establishment, the protocol assumes that there exists a dedicated backchannel that the agents can use to exchange protocol control messages.

 The protocol starts with the Sender Agent conveying its intention to send media via the backchannel to the Receiver agent.
-The Sender can provide additional details on type of media, its quality information, as part of its "Media Send Intention" message.
+The Sender does so by sending a "PlaceCall" control message and populates the same with the ICE candidates gathered so far.

-On receiving the Sender's media send intention message, the Receiver Agent gathers the candidates defined by its local policies or previous knowledge of connectivity checks.
-The candidate(s) along with additional attributes (priority, type for example) are then exchanged by invoking an appropriate operation on the Sender Agent.
+On receiving the sender's intention to send media (via the backchannel), the Receiver Agent proceeds with gathering the candidates defined by its local policies or previous knowledge of connectivity checks.
+The Receiver Agent then directs the Sender Agent to carryout STUN connectivity checks by sending the "DoPing" control message via the backchannel.
+This message is populated with the candidate pair that the receiver wants the sender to verify the reachability.
-An message of type "Test Candidates" is sent with encapsualted candidate information.
-This is equivalent to the way the ICE candidates are trickled in the Trickle ICE via a signaling server.

-On the Sender Agent, the candidates thus obtained
-(i,e in the Test Candidates message) is used by the STUN client implementation to carry out the connectivity checks towards the receiver.
-The connectivity checks are performed along the media path as its done with ICE today.
+The Receiver Agent may sends multiple "DoPing" messages to the Sender Agent per candidate pair to be tested for connectvity, as deemed necessary.
+The order, the timing and the number of candidate pairs to be tested are totally under the control of the Receiver Agent's specific implementation.

+On receiving the "DoPing" message with the candidate pair to be tested, the Sender Agent carries out STUN ping checks on that candidate pair.
+It does so by sending the STUN Binding Request message towards the receiver over the media path (as its done with ICE today).
 This opens up the required local pinholes and are further maintained by the Sender for the duration of the session.

+On receiving the STUN Ping from the Sender Agent, the Receiver Agent does the following two things:

+1. It responds to the connectivity check on the media path by sending a STUN Binding Response.
+2. It also sends a "Got Ping" control message with the details from the STUN Binding Response over the backchannel to the Sender Agent.
-The Sender Agent also requests the Receiver Agent to send it a "STUN Ping" message from a given address (source of connectivity check) to a specific candidate provided in the "Test Candidates" message.
-This is done so that Sender Agent can verify the connectivity status results over the backchannel.
+This is done so that the Sender Agent can verify the connectivity status results over the backchannel as well.
 This mechanism is beneficial especially for one-sided media scenarios where the Receiver Agent can't send the STUN response to the sender or if the response to STUN connectivity response was lost in transmission.

-The Sender does this by sending a "Stun Ping Request" message and populates the aforementioned information.
-To reciprocate, the Receiver Agent follows up with a "Stun Ping" message populated with the results for which STUN Connectivity checks was received successfully.
-If a successful response were received from either of the flows, there is a viable path for the Sender to transmit the media.
+If a successful STUN Ping response was received (either via the media path or the backchannel), there is a viable path for the Sender to transmit the media.

-The above set of procedures can be  continuously performed during the lifetime of the session as and when the Receiver Agent determines a better candidate for receiving the media.
+The above set of procedures can be continuously performed during the lifetime of the session as and when the Receiver Agent determines better candidates for receiving the media.
 Such a decision is totally defined by the local policies and can be performed independently of the other side.

-Also to ensure Receiver Agent's consent for receiving the media, the sender should follow the procedures in [@RFC7675] to get the consent.
-It is also RECOMMENDED that the consent be verified over the backchannel as well.
-In order to do so, the Sender Agent sends "STUN Ping Request" message with the candidate information for which consent needs to be obtained.
-In response, the Receiver Agent sends "STUN Ping" message indicating the consent status.

 Below picture captures one instance of protocol exchange where the Receiver Agent indicates the Sender Agent to carry out the